How the editorial team works at Techday: Our tips for you

 - Return the favour - When our team writes up your announcement as a story, it costs us time and real money in wages.
 Are there ways you can support Techday in return for our efforts?
 We have advertising, sponsored opportunities, case study writing and numerous other services available.
 The least you could do is amplify the story via your social media channels.

 - Unless it's huge news, we don't have time for interviews - Our editors are time-poor, and interviews require hours of work.
 Instead of offering to set up interviews with various people within the industry, in most cases, it is much easier (for both sides) to simply send through their announcements or press releases via email.

-- Bylines - We receive hundreds of byline requests, however, we only accept paid content that is exclusive to Techday.
-If you would like to submit a byline, contact Daley on email@example.com
+- Bylines - We receive hundreds of byline requests.
+However, we only accept paid content that is exclusive to Techday.
+If you would like to submit a byline, contact Bree at email@example.com

 - You don't need to call or email us to ask if we've received your release - if you've sent it to our PR inbox, we guarantee that we've received it.
 We even check the spam folder regularly to make sure nothing slips through.
 By following up, you risk the editor thinking it's a duplicate and both getting deleted.

 - We can't respond to email or phone follow-ups.
 When you do this, it honestly just wastes everybody's time - and it can also mean that sometimes we end up with duplicates in our newsdesk system, which wastes more time